munafio/chatify/README.md

 * **Chatify v2** will be delayed because it should be completely re-designed/re-coded (Back-end, UI/UX, features...), so it takes a time to be done! and also because of my job and time by general.<br />
 At the end ..
 I promise that `(Chatify v2 will be amazing)`, so be patient ❤️

+# Laravel 8+ support
+- Actually this package may work with Laravel 8+ after a few quite simple changes, as @lelu0 mentioned at https://github.com/munafio/chatify/issues/66#issuecomment-756083954

 # Requirements
 - PHP >=5.3.2.
 - Laravel >=5.4